pluralsh/documentation/pages/how-to/set-up/mgmt-cluster.md

 * Integration - Oftentimes resources needed by Plural are themselves hosted on private networks, for instance Git Repositories.
 In that case, it's logistically easier to self-host and place it in an integrated network.
 * Scaling - you want complete control as to how Plural Scales for your enterprise.  `dedicated` cloud hosting does this perfectly well too, but some orgs want their own hands on the wheel.

 Plural is meant to be architecturally simple and efficient.
-Most organizations that do chose to self-host are shocked at how streamlined managing it is, especially compared to some more bloated CNCF projects, so it is a surprisingly viable way to manage the software if that is what your organization desires.
+Most organizations that do choose to self-host are shocked at how streamlined managing it is, especially compared to some more bloated CNCF projects, so it is a surprisingly viable way to manage the software if that is what your organization desires.